apache/kylin/website/_docs21/tutorial/microstrategy.md

    2. Then right click on the database, choose VLDB properties.
    3. On the top menu choose `Tools` -> `show Advanced Settings`.
    4. Go to `select/insert` -> `date format`.
-   5. Change the date format to follow date format in kylin, for example 'yyyy-mm-dd'.
+   5. Change the date format to follow date format in Kylin, for example 'yyyy-mm-dd'.
    6. Restart MicroStrategy Intelligence Server so that change can be effective.